amirkazan/pytest-celery-py37/docs/getting-started/first-steps.rst

 Container
 #########

-The :class:`RabbitMQContainer <pytest_celery.vendors.rabbitmq.container.RabbitMQContainer>` is used
+The :class:`RabbitMQContainer <pytest_celery_py37.vendors.rabbitmq.container.RabbitMQContainer>` is used
 to describe the ``rabbitmq:latest`` docker image.

 Node
 ####

-The :class:`RabbitMQTestBroker <pytest_celery.vendors.rabbitmq.api.RabbitMQTestBroker>` is used to represent the broker node.
+The :class:`RabbitMQTestBroker <pytest_celery_py37.vendors.rabbitmq.api.RabbitMQTestBroker>` is used to represent the broker node.

 Fixtures
 ########

-A list of available fixtures for the broker can be found in the :mod:`pytest_celery.vendors.rabbitmq.fixtures` module.
+A list of available fixtures for the broker can be found in the :mod:`pytest_celery_py37.vendors.rabbitmq.fixtures` module.

 .. _redis-broker: